IamBogdan/2048web/README.md

 # 2048web
 A classic 2048 game, but more flex, and made by our way.
 In a future updates we gonna make interface for create custom game board in any grid size.

+### Future updates

+- [ ] Save current state of board until next game
+- [ ] User can choose what board size want to play

 ## How to play
 go to https://iambogdan.github.io/2048web/ or